Silly Goose Press is now on

 • a good sense of humor (we don’t need to laugh out loud, but who doesn’t love a good chortle here and there?)

-• fiction submissions should be addressed to Rhiannon :)
+• fiction submissions should be addressed to Gen and E.!

 • up to 3k words of prose!